Mukherjee-Samarth family: Rani Mukerji

 Rani Mukerji is also one of the most popular actresses in Hindi cinema.
-Rani is the daughter of filmmaker Ram Mukherjee and playback singer Krishna Mukherjee.
+She is the daughter of filmmaker Ram Mukherjee and playback singer Krishna Mukherjee.
 Her brother is producer Raja Mukherjee.
-She has worked with Kajol in the 1998 hit Kuch Kuch Hota Hai.
+She worked with Kajol in the 1998 hit Kuch Kuch Hota Hai and the 2001 blockbuster Kabhi Khushi Kabhie Gham.
 Rani has been nominated for and won various awards.
-She won seven Filmfare awards and among them two for Best Actress, two for Best Actress (Critics) and three for Best Actress in Supporting Role.
-She is the first and only actress to receive Best Actress and Best Actress in Supporting Role awards in the same year (50th Filmfare Award) as well as Best Actress and Best Actress (Critics) in the same year (51st Filmfare Award).
+She won eight Filmfare awards - two for Best Actress, three for Best Actress (Critics) and three for Best Actress in Supporting Role.
+She is the first and only actress to receive Best Actress and Best Actress in Supporting Role awards in the same year (50th Filmfare Awards) as well as Best Actress and Best Actress (Critics) in the same year (51st Filmfare Awards).
 As an actress, she won the highest number of Filmfare Awards.
 She is best known for her performance in 2005 cult classic Black for which she won several awards.
 She has several blockbusters to her credit such as Ghulam (1998), Saathiya (2002), Chalte Chalte (2003), Hum Tum (2004), Veer-Zaara (2004), Bunty Aur Babli (2005) Kabhi Alvida Naa Kehna (2006) and No One Killed Jessica (2011).
 Rani is married to film director, producer, screenwriter and distributor Aditya Chopra.
 Her comeback women centric films Mardaani (2014), Hichki (2018) and Mardaani 2 (2019) were also successful.